BodaTech/PLANTS_DISEASE_DETECTION_WEBAPP/README.md

 # About The Project

-Welcome to the Online Quiz Maker project!
-This application allows users to create, and take quizzes online. this platform provides a user-friendly interface for quiz creation and administration.
+LeafLens

+a web app  that helps you detect whether the plant is healthy or infected.
+If an infection is detected, the app identifies the specific disease and provides a description along with recommended cures with a user-friendly interface.

 # Technologies Used

 - Backend: Django, Django REST Framework
+- Ai Model: MobileNet
 - Frontend: React
 - Database: Mysql
-- Authentication: JSON Web Tokens (JWT: access / refresh token)

 # Setup